weirdgyn/viastitching/README.md

 ## kicad-action-scripts - ViaStitching plugin similarity

 Yes my plugin is pretty similar to this plugin but I'm using a radically different approach in coding.
-At the time I wrote this plugin unluckly __jsreynaud__ plugin wasn't working but I bet he will fix it.
+At the time I wrote the first release of my plugin unluckly __jsreynaud__ plugin wasn't working but I bet he will fix it.

 ## References